infominer33/infominer33.github.io/web-work/notes-on-github-pages.md

 * <a href="https://github.com/qwtel/hydejack/blob/master/docs/advanced.md" target="_blank">Hydejack Advanced</a>

 If you don't want to think too much about web-development, try [Hydejack](https://hydejack.com).
 It's build with everything you need to create a beatiful responsive web-page, with plenty of options and configurations supported.
 It's a free version of a more robust commercial option.
 But it's easy to set up, and works great.
-That's what this page is running atm.

-The only problem is that it has some proprietary code.
+The only problem is that it is not ope has some proprietary code.
 So it's not 100% customizable.
-Then again, that keeps you from getting in and screwing things up.
+Then again, that keeps you from getting in and screwing things up. -->

 #### Minimal Mistakes
 ![](https://i.imgur.com/Ua8hFx8.png)